nutbasednews/nutbasednews.github.io/_posts/2022-01-31-why-did-eating-grass-make-me-gain-weight.md

 > I had to start eating meat again, the vegan diet was so unhealthy, I don't understand what happened.
 People laughed at me when I said I was vegan, telling me I was only eating grass.
 If that's true, **grass makes you fat!**

-The 37 years old woman now proudly label herself as an ex-vegan, a survivor of veganism.
+The 37 years old woman now proudly label herself as an *ex-vegan*, a survivor of veganism.
 She advocates passionately against veganism.
 She believes the vegan diet is a scam that makes people unhealthy, and could cause severe health risks.